 When someone in recovery is working on improving their health and maintaining their sobriety they may need to focus a lot of their energy on self-care in addiction therapy.
 The idea of self-care can mean different things but for someone who is recovering from an addiction there are general areas of their health they… Continue reading 3 Main Types of Self-Care in Addiction Recovery

-Most recovery programs and twelve step groups incorporate aspects of service for the people trying to quit addictions.
+Most top alcohol abuse treatment centers and twelve-step groups incorporate aspects of service for the people trying to quit addictions.
 Service simply means helping out others or contributing something to a group through volunteer work.
 The emphasis on service in recovery is related to the sort of behavior and self-centered thinking that can occur as a… Continue reading The Importance of Service in Addiction Recovery